ProfessoraAFVM/ge_pensamentoc_turmaq/README.md

- # Projeto deesnvolvido durante a 3ª Jornada no GE
+ # Projeto desenvolvido durante a 3ª Jornada no GE

  ## Pensamento Computacional no Ensino Médio